jager47X/AI-RAG-FLOW-AI-Powered-Datawharehouse-System-/README.md

 - Combining a language model with a retrieval system adds architectural complexity.
 Ensuring smooth integration between the two components—especially keeping the retrieval and generation parts in sync—can be challenging.

 #### Latency Issues:
 - The extra step of fetching relevant information from an external source can introduce delays.
-Although this can be mitigated with efficient indexing and caching, it still may not match the speed of a self-contained, fine-tuned model.
+Although this can be mitigated with efficient indexing and caching.

 #### Maintenance of the Knowledge Base:
 - RAG relies on a maintained external repository.
 Regular updates, curation, and quality control are necessary to ensure that the retrieval component remains effective, which adds an operational burden.